ant-design/ant-design/docs/react/contributing.en-US.md

 ## Being a collaborator

-If you are an active contributor and are willing to work with Ant Design Team in our opensource workflow, you can [apply to be a outside collaborator](https://github.com/ant-design/ant-design/wiki/Collaborators#how-to-apply-for-being-a-collaborator).
+If you are an active contributor and are willing to work with Infra Design Team in our opensource workflow, you can [apply to be a outside collaborator](https://github.com/ant-design/ant-design/wiki/Collaborators#how-to-apply-for-being-a-collaborator).